jpittman/BestPractices/issues.md

 # How To Write A Good Issue

 This is a short guide to help folks write good issues when using Github's issue system.
+This will tackle specifically the tool GH provides.
+For more general info on how to write a good bug report, check out Mike Hay's [blog post][1] about it.

 Like any other bug/issue tracking system, understand how to best communicate what you need is critical to the developer on the receiving end of an issue.

 Three things go into writing a good issue: